zsheep5/ptython_HTE/README.md

 'TMPL_LOOPCOUNT' =  automatically created variable  to track current number the loop is on starts at 0

-'TMPL_IF' = same a python if statement
+'TMPL_IF' = same as python if statement operator syntax is equal, greater, egreater, less, eless and notequal

 'TMPL_ELSIF' =  same as python elsif statement